Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/set_up_multi_node.md

 > **Note**
 >
-> When adding a node, you must add the corresponding new license key for that node in the license- key file &lt;CFTDIRRUNTIME>/conf/cft.key:one_key_per_line.
+> When adding a node, you must add the corresponding new license key for that node in the license-key file &lt;CFTDIRRUNTIME>/conf/cft.key:one_key_per_line.

 ### Enable a node

-Once the new node has been added, you can now enable it using the command: `cft enable_node - n 2`
+Once the new node has been added, you can now enable it using the command: `cft enable_node -n 2`

 ### Start a node

-The node 2 can be started using the command:` cft start - n 2`
+The node 2 can be started using the command:` cft start -n 2`

 ## Removing a node from the Transfer CFT cluster